skorotkiewicz/deno-keyv-2/README.md

 // The second value is the name of the database..
 You can name is anything you want const db = new DB("db.sqlite", "userinfo");

-// Important line to write before doing any operations! db.init();

 // ================USE THE FOLLOWING FOR PostgreSQL======================= import { PostgresProvider } from "https://cdn.jsdelivr.net/gh/skorotkiewicz/deno-keyv-2/mod.ts";